-The splash pad (water fountain play area) is open 10 a.m. to 7 p.m. daily, from Victoria Day weekend through September 30.
+The splash pad (water fountain play area) is open 10 a.m. to 7 p.m. daily.
 Hours may change during favourable or inclement weather.

 West Vancouver’s parks are a great place for a picnic.
 Picnic shelters cannot be booked or cordoned off – they are for everyone to enjoy!

 Before you pack your picnic, be sure to read the Picnic Guidelines and check for current swimming and barbecue restrictions as they may change.

 The pier at John Lawson Park has long been a favourite spot for boat watchers and sunset gazers.

 - Walking & Hiking